chali/dependency-management-samples/use-cases/uc-reject/README.md

 The platform team adds a reject for the blacklisted version.
 The builds use version ranges and will automatically match other versions that are not rejected.
 If no version can be found after a reject was added, a build author needs to update the corresponding build.

+**Feedback / Questions**

+Do we have any escape path for project which would like to go agains platform recommendation?